sercan96/Relational_Database_Relationship_Types/README.md

 * The dependent class (EmployeeAddress) contains supplementary data, dependent on the principal class.
 * Each instance of the dependent class is associated with exactly one instance of the principal class.
 * The relationship is established through a foreign key (EmployeeID in this case) in the dependent class.

+* In a one-to-one relationship, there is a principal entity and a dependent entity.
+In this type of relationship, each parent entity is associated with one dependent entity, and each dependent entity is associated with only one parent entity.

+* In many cases, defining the foreign key field in the dependent entity as a separate column may incur an extra cost.
+Instead, we can use the ID field in the dependent entity as both a primary key and a foreign key.
+This approach takes advantage of the unique feature of being a primary key, while at the same time it can be associated with other tables.

+* In this way, cost and complexity can be reduced by using the ID field in the dependent table as both a primary key and a foreign key, instead of defining a separate column in both tables.
+This provides a cleaner and more efficient structure in database design.